-What Exactly is a “Foodie”?
+What is a “Foodie”?

-While there are hundreds of ways to describe a foodie, in their most basic definition, foodies are seen as consumers who are deeply interested in exploring the world of food.
-Whether this means an increased desire to try new dishes, regularly seeking out specialties, a love for all things all-natural, or constantly staying up-to-date on the latest food and restaurant trends, when it comes to food, foodies are obsessed.
+While there are hundreds of ways to describe foodies, in its most basic definition, foodies are consumers who are deeply interested in exploring the world of food and beverages.
+Whether this means an increased desire to try new adventurous dishes, regularly seeking out specialties, a love for all things all-natural, or constantly staying up-to-date on the latest food trends and restaurant offerings, when it comes to food, foodies are obsessed.

-Why You Should Care
+Why Food & Beverage Manufacturers Should Care

 - Go green.
-With today’s consumers being more health-conscious about the things they eat, even non-foodies are more interested in trying the latest health food trends.
+With today’s consumers being more health-conscious about the things they eat, even non-foodies are interested in trying the latest health food trends.
 By using more natural ingredients in your foods, you’ll win over both foodies and everyday, health-conscious consumers.